MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMDistributionPoint.md

 ```
 ### -InitialMPForLookup

 This parameter expects a string that represents the different lookup MPs separated by the symbol *.
-MPs are filtered out based on the Site code of the DP, if the MPs site code is different, an error is thrown.
+MPs are filtered out based on the Site code of the DP, if the MP' site code is different, an error is thrown.
   - If the DP has Preferred MP already enabled, -InitialMPForLookup accepts the string of MPs.
-  - If we are setting the PreferredMPEnabled as disabled, -InitialMPForLookup is not required to be passed in.
+  - If we're setting the PreferredMPEnabled as disabled, -InitialMPForLookup isn't required to be passed in.

 ```yaml
 Type: String